solliancenet/tech-immersion-data-ai/day1-exp1/README.md

     > Depending upon the complexity of the logic in the UDF, the resulting query plan might also get bigger and more complex.
 As we can see, the operations inside the UDF are now no longer a black box, and hence the query optimizer is able to cost and optimize those operations.
 Also, since the UDF is no longer in the plan, iterative UDF invocation is replaced by a plan that completely avoids function call overhead.

 12. Either highlight and delete everything in the query window, or open a new query window.
-Paste the following query into the query window.
+Paste the following query into the query window, replacing `XXXXX` in the `USE` statement with the unique identifier assigned to you for this workshop.
 This query makes use of the table variable deferred compilation feature, since the database compatibility level is set to `150`.
 If you opened a new query window instead of reusing this one, make sure to click the **Include Actual Execution Plan** button to enable it. **Execute** the query.

     ```sql
-    USE sales
+    USE sales_XXXXX
     GO

     DECLARE @ItemClick TABLE (